What uses data on a cell phone?

 Faster Internet isn’t the only thing Brave offers, but it is one of the most important.
 Brave reimagines the Internet to respect your privacy and speed up your browsing.
 Curious?
 Download Brave today and discover a better Internet.

-In this short article, we'll discuss what mobile data is, how it's used, and ways to conserve data to save money and get faster browsing speeds.
+In this short article, we'll discuss what mobile (or cellular) data is, how it's used, and ways to conserve data to save money and get faster browsing speeds.

 Read this article →In this article, we'll explore the causes of your phone running slow, and offer some solutions.